Machine Learning Assessment: implications to cybersecurity: Nonparametric Methods for Estimating the AUC of a Classification Rule

 \subsection{Estimating the Standard Error of AUC Estimators}

-The only smooth nonparametric estimator for the AUC so far is the LPOB estimator~\eqref{Eq18PRL}. \cite{Yousef2005EstimatingThe} discusses how to estimate the uncertainty of this estimator using the Influence Function (IF) approach, where interested reader may be referred to for all mathematical details and experimental results that show that IF approach provides almost unbiased estimation for the variance of the LPOB estimator.
+The only smooth nonparametric estimator for the AUC so far is the LPOB estimator~\eqref{Eq18PRL}.~\cite{Yousef2005EstimatingThe} discusses how to extend the approach of estimating the uncertainty in the error rate estimator using the IF method (Sec.~\ref{subsec:mylabel3}) to estimate the uncertainty of this estimator, where interested readers may be referred to for all mathematical details and experimental results that show that the IF method provides almost unbiased estimation for the standard error of the LPOB estimator.